-In a 2017 World Bank study to understand Sri Lanka’s persistently low woman labour force participation rate, researchers found that marriage significantly lowers women’s odds of being employed by 26 percentage points compared with unmarried women.
-Having children younger than 5 years old also reduces women’s labour market participation by 7.4 percentage points, compared with women without children.
+In a 2017 World Bank study to understand Sri Lanka's persistently low female labour force participation rate, researchers found that marriage significantly lowers women's odds of being employed by 26 percentage points compared with unmarried women.
+Having children younger than 5 years old also is significantly associated with a reduction in women's labour market participation by 7.4 percentage points, compared with women without children.
 These factors have no effect on men, the research found.

-Rahman added that while Sri Lanka takes pride in having the first woman prime minister in the modern world — Sirimavo Bandaranaike, who was elected to office in 1960 — the country needs more woman public figures, especially in business, to encourage more women into the workforce.
+Rahman added that while Sri Lanka takes pride in having the first female prime minister in the modern world — Sirimavo Bandaranaike, who was elected to office in 1960 — the country needs more female public figures, especially in business, to encourage more women into the workforce.

 "I've often heard it said that [Sri Lanka] keeps celebrating the past, but there aren't many modern role models Sri Lankan women can look to," Rahman said.

-Having appointed its first woman board members in 2018, Hemas is a latecomer in introducing board diversity compared to other Sri Lankan public companies.
-Wilson is Hemas’s third woman board member since its founding more than 70 years ago.
+Having appointed its first female board members in 2018, Hemas is a latecomer in introducing board diversity compared to other Sri Lankan public companies.
+Wilson is Hemas's third female board member since its founding more than 70 years ago.